GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 Note that the provided Git reference points to a tag in the remote repo, which includes the working code for the fact & obt tables.
 So Dataform will be using our code instead of the code built by the participants in the previous challenges.

+> [!WARNING]
-> **Warning** Keep in mind that the DAG runs the Dataform pipeline which will recreate the tables.
+> Keep in mind that the DAG runs the Dataform pipeline which will recreate the tables.
 At the time of this writing, recreating tables unfortunately removes the row level security filters and data policies, although there is a bug filed to address this issue.
 The current alternative is to apply these measures as part of the Dataform ([post_operations](https://cloud.google.com/dataform/docs/dataform-core#define-SQL) for RLS and [policy tags](https://cloud.google.com/dataform/docs/policy-tags) for masking) or Cloud Composer pipelines.

 ## Challenge 9: Monitoring the workflow